atseewal/0010-Pickleball_AI/README.md

 For search, the method is *similarity* and the number of documents to retrieve is *3*.
 The number of documents might need to be changed if the chunking methodology is changed.

+### FastAPI

+The code is accessed using FastAPI.
+There is a route `/pickleball-query` created to accept user input questions and return a response JSON object with the AI reponse.

+The API is documented and swagger UI can be accessed at the `/docs` route.

+There was an annoying error while testing the API from the browser where the browser automatically request a favicon.
+It makes a request to the `/favicon` route that was failing.
+To fix this, I found a pickleball icon and created a `/favicon` path.
+This prevents the error when testing the API in the browser and makes it easier to find the correct tab.

+### Langsmith

+To track AI traces, Langsmith is used.
+LangChain has an built in integration, so all parts of chains are logged to Langsmith and can be viewed in the project.
+This allows the AI to be monitored at each stage of each query, including performance timing.

 ## The Architecture

 ```mermaid